#1 for 10-year investment performance1

 The four employer representatives are nominated by the Queensland Government, while the four member entity representatives are nominated by the Queensland Police Union, Queensland Nurses' Union, Queensland Teachers' Union and Together Queensland.
 More detail on the nomination and removal process for Trustees can be found in Sections 5 and 6 of the QSuper Act (link above), as well as Sections 2B - 2L of the Superannuation (State Public Sector) Regulation 2006.

-Trustees serve on the Board for a term of up to three years, after which they may be nominated to accept reappointment, up to a maximum tenure of nine years.
+Trustees serve on the Board for a term of up to three years, after which they may be nominated to accept reappointment, generally up to a maximum tenure of nine years.

 The current Trustees/Directors are: